Firstly, the answer is… yes! Absolutely! You can close a credit card even if it has an open balance.

 Can a credit card issuer close my account with an open balance?

 Yes.
-Even if you still have an open balance, credit card issuers have the right to close the account if they suspect fraud if you have a sudden drop in your credit score, or for any other reason, they decide to close you down.
+Even if you still have an open balance, credit card issuers have the right to close the account if they suspect fraud, if you have a sudden drop in your credit score, or for any other reason they decide to close you down.
 But even if they have the right to close your account, they don’t have the right to change the APR you’re paying, for as long as it takes for you to pay up the balance.

 If you get closed down by your credit card issuer for any reason while you still have an open balance and your credit is affected by the high utilization, then this is what I recommend.
-Either pay up the balance as soon as possible, or you can balance transfer the balance to an open credit card with a limit at least above 300% percent of your balance.
+Either pay up the balance as soon as possible, or you can balance transfer the balance to an open credit card with a limit of at least above 300% percent of your balance.